 Keila V. Dawson worked as a community organizer, teacher, school administrator, educational consultant, and advocate for children with special needs before she became a children’s book author.
-She is co-editor of No Voice Too Small: Fourteen Young Americans Making History, along with Lindsay H. Metcalf and Jeanette Bradley, illustrated by Bradley (Charlesbridge, September 22, 2020), the author of The King Cake Baby, and the forthcoming Opening the Road: Victor Hugo Green and His Green Book, illustrated by Alleanna Harris (Beaming Books, January 26, 2021).
+She is co-editor of No Voice Too Small: Fourteen Young Americans Making History, along with Lindsay H. Metcalf and Jeanette Bradley, illustrated by Bradley (Charlesbridge, September 22, 2020), the forthcoming No World Too Big: Young People Fighting Climate Change, also with Metcalf and Bradley (spring 2023, Charlesbridge), and the author of The King Cake Baby, and the forthcoming Opening the Road: Victor Hugo Green and His Green Book, illustrated by Alleanna Harris (Beaming Books, January 26, 2021).
 Dawson is a New Orleans native and has worked and lived in the Philippines, Japan, and Egypt.
 She lives in Cincinnati, Ohio.

-She is a member of SCBWI, writes monthly author studies for the Reading for Research Month (ReFoReMo) blog, annual author studies for Picture Book Summit and reviews books for Multicultural Children’s Book Day.
+She is a member of SCBWI, a regular contributor on the Reading for Research Month (ReFoReMo) blog, writes author studies for Picture Book Summit and a Multicultural Children’s Book Day reviewer.
 When Dawson isn’t reading, writing, and visiting schools, she’s traveling, playing tennis, or digging in genealogical archives.

 SCHOOL PRESENTATIONS & FREE RESOURCES: